pieroproietti/get-eggs/documentation/HOWTO.md

 After reboot, we need just to install `git` to be ready: `sudo apt install git`.

-# Get and run addaura
+# Get and run addaura (all)

 * `git clone https://github.com/pieroproietti/addaura`
 * `cd addaura`
 * `sudo ./addaura.sh`

+# That will happen
+eggs will be installed and configured properly for the chosen distribution.

 ## Arch
 `addaura.sh` will install few packages `bash-completion`, `dialog`, `man-db`, `nano`, `openssh` and `wget` and will add [AUR](https://aur.archlinux.org/)  repository to pacman.conf.

 At last `addaura.sh` will install penguins-eggs.

-* `sudo pacman -Syu penguins-eggs`.

 ## Debian/Devuan and Ubuntu
-`addaura.sh` will install new ppa, then will install penguins-eggs and its dependencies.
+`addaura.sh` will install new `ppa` for `penguins-eggs`, then will install eggs and its dependencies.

 # Get wardrobe and wear a costume (all)
 Once eggs was installed, I proceeded to load the wardrobe and "dress" the system with the colibri costume.